bartificer/programming-by-stealth/docs/pbs11.md

 ### Controlling Column Widths

 By default, tables are rendered using auto-layout mode (or more specifically with the `table-layout` property set to `auto`).
-In auto layout mode, the browser will try to figure out what widths columns should be based on the content of the table.
-This means that if you have multiple tables within the same document, no two will have the same column widths!
+In auto-layout mode, the browser will try to figure out what widths columns should be based on the content of the table.
+This means that, if you have multiple tables within the same document, no two will have the same column widths!
 Also, if you have a very large table, auto-layout mode becomes an absolute resource hog, as the browser has to digest a lot of information to determine the column widths to use.

 Things get much simpler, and much more repeatable, if you disable this automatic layout mode by setting that table’s `table-layout` CSS property to `fixed`.
-Initially, this will result in all columns being the same width, but fear not, we have now asserted our control over the table’s layout, so we can start to control it ourselves with CSS.
+Initially, this will result in all columns being the same width.
+But fear not, we have now asserted our control over the table’s layout, and we can start to control it ourselves with CSS.

 You’ll find all sorts of approaches used to set column widths on tables.
 My preferred method is to set a `width` on the header cells in the table header only.
 It’s important to be very precise with your selectors here – you don’t want the widths you wanted to apply to one table to start affecting others!
 If you want to have multiple tables in the document that line up nicely and all look the same, use a class to address them all.
-If the table who’s columns you want to control is a one-off, give it an ID and apply the styles to that ID.
+If the table whose columns you want to control is a one-off, give it an ID and apply the styles to that ID.

 As an example, the following CSS code sets the widths of each of the four columns in our example table (which has been assigned the ID `logs_table`) as percentages: